peidong110/study/README.md

 const int b = a; // this will workm since it's not changing the values but copying.
 ```
 ---
+### Google Test Framework & GMock
+They are used to test code and interface of a cpp file.
+They are like Junit Test in Java

 ### Version Control